jianshu93/Competitive_mapping/README.md

 # Competitive_mapping

 This is a wrapper for competitive reads mapping against a collection of genomes or metagenomic assembled genomes (MAGs).
+And then calculate justified TAD80 values based on previous method (Rodriguez-R et.al.,2020).
+Bam files will be filtered first according to reads coverage and identity.

 ```